nicolealdurien/catch-up-over-coffee/README.md

 * **Challanges/Solutions:**
 Being able to use News API and geotracking location without security conflicts.
----Solution: Copied direct paths and used links for accurate navigating between webpages
+---Solution: Copied direct paths and used links for accurate navigating between webpages.

 Accessing API keys that gives limited access on how many hits the website can have.
----Solution: Memebers created their own API keys to use incase of limitation reached for day
+---Solution: Memebers created their own API keys to use incase of limitation reached for day.

 Not finding a suitable API key for 2 of our areas.
----Solution: Created our own array and populated with informaiton to use in webpage
+---Solution: Created our own array and populated with informaiton to use in webpage.

 Being able to make site mobile friendly and features of application viewable on all devices.